gamemanual0/gm0/source/docs/appendix/glossary.rst

         and not possible with traction wheels.

     Surgical Tubing
         Surgical tubing is generally latex or rubber tubing.
 Its most common use case is in active intakes, and has been popular among teams for many seasons.
 Surgical tubing has a hollow center and is sold in different diameters and wall thicknesses.
-        Teams can experiment with different kinds of surgical tubing, as well as adding :term:`polyurethane tubing` in order to make the tubing more stiff.
+Teams can experiment with different kinds of surgical tubing, as well as adding :term:`polyurethane tubing
+        <Polyurethane tubing>` in order to make the tubing more stiff.

         .. image:: images/glossary/surgical-tubing.png
             :alt: A roll of surgical tubing